radian3/radian3/notes/data.md

 |Hispanic Men|3.6|
 |NH Black Men|3.4|

-Using Non-Hispanic White Women as an example, this table is saying "for every 1000 non-hispanic white women alive in the USA, 6.8 of them earned a bachelors degree from 2018-2019."
+Using Non-Hispanic White Women as an example, this table is saying "for every 1000 non-hispanic white women alive in the USA, 6.8 of them earned a Bachelor’s degree from 2018-2019."

 Source: National Center for Education Statistics. [https://nces.ed.gov/fastfacts/display.asp?id=72](https://nces.ed.gov/fastfacts/display.asp?id=72)